ATTENTION DEFICIT DISORDER

 you're unable to learn--you just have special ways of doing

 it!
-ADD'ers are often more visually oriented
+ADD'ers are typically more visually

-minds.
+creative minds.
 You might say that your brain's "processing plant"

 is a little different from other folks; it generally needs to form